-Caring for your corn snake by keeping their substrate clean doesn’t just mean replacing it once every week (for example).
-Instead, you should care for them by ‘spot cleaning.’
-Corn snakes go to the toilet once or twice a week, and otherwise won’t get their bedding very dirty at all.
+Caring for your corn snake doesn’t just mean replacing its substrate once per week.
+Instead, you should care for your corn snake by ‘spot cleaning’ its cage.
+Corns go to the toilet a few days after they’ve been fed, but otherwise, they won’t get their bedding very dirty at all.

-So, the idea of spot cleaning is to keep an eye on your corn snake and see when they go to the toilet.
-When they do, clean it up immediately, as well as the small amount of bedding that was soiled.
-Replace the small amount of affected bedding, and that should be fine.
+So, the idea of spot cleaning is to keep an eye on your corn snake and see when it goes to the toilet.
+When it does, clean it up immediately, as well as the bedding that was soiled.
+Replace the small amount of affected bedding.

-You’ll need to replace your corn snake’s bedding once every one or two months.
-At this point, the general build-up of dirt, bacteria and so on will start to be detrimental to their health.
+You’ll need to replace your corn’s bedding completely once every 1-2 months.
+At this point, the general build-up of dirt, bacteria, etc. will start to take its toll.

-When it’s time, take your snake out of their enclosure and put them somewhere safe that you can see them.
-Take all of the bedding out and clean the enclosure fully with an antibacterial spray or mix.
-Allow it to dry before replacing the bedding, and finally, introducing the snake to their ‘new’ home.
+Take all of the bedding out and clean the enclosure fully with an antibacterial spray.
+Allow your snake’s living space to dry before replacing the bedding, and finally, reintroduce the snake to its home.

 Which Bedding for Corn Snakes Should I Buy?

-Corn snakes burrow in the wild, so should be allowed to do so in captivity too.
-As such, Aspen is the best choice for snake bedding.
+Corn snakes burrow in the wild, so they should be given the freedom to do so in captivity.
+Aspen is the best choice for snake bedding.
 It holds its shape when burrowed into, but is still soft enough not to hurt your snake.
-It’s absorbent, too.
-And the best thing?
-It just looks better than the other choices.
+It’s absorbent, and looks better than many of the other choices.